jaredraycoleman/Southaven/Session Recaps/Session 18 - A Flower for the Dead.md

   odd note and a magical artifact.
 Dessie was later arrested and it was revealed that the flower in her hair concealed her undead nature.'
 ---
 The night began in the familiar warmth of the [[Scarlet Shield Tavern]], where the party briefly reunited and debriefed.
 After [[Velara Kael|Velara]] retired for the night, [[Talan Windfern]] and [[Dessie Pindlehop]] arrived.
-Talan shared that he'd spoken with the druids at [[The Balandel Enclave]], who were thankful for the party's efforts, but insisted they now had things under control.
+Talan shared that he'd spoken with the druids at [[Balandel Enclave]], who were thankful for the party's efforts, but insisted they now had things under control.
 The druids seemed especially fond of Dessie, giving her a flower to wear in her hair.

 [[Garrin Dace]] eventually left, and the innkeeper approached to offer thanks and drinks on the house.
 With spirits a bit higher, the group drank and celebrated until one by one, Talan, [[Tilly Thistle|Tilly]], [[Finnathan Thistle|Finn]], and Dessie turned in for the night.